-To begin, the concept of re-engineering has always been a bit of a scam.
-Reengineering fell out of favor in the very early 1990s as was a movement that was based on a book by Hammer and Champy that was a best seller, but not based upon any actual evidence.
+To begin with, the concept of re-engineering has always been a bit of a scam.
+Reengineering fell out of favor in the very early 1990s as was a movement that was based on a book by Hammer and Champy that was a best-seller, but not based upon any actual evidence.
 ERP companies pushed reengineering, paying Michael Hammer up to $100,000 per day to speak because they saw it as a way to sell ERP software.

 We covered re-engineering as a blatant falsehood that was promoted by ERP vendors (and strategy consulting companies who also could not have cared less if the basic tenants of re-engineering were true) that used it as a convenient cover to distract observers from the generic functionality they were offering customers.
 Nothing proposed by re-engineering came true.

 - Companies that engaged in re-engineering projects spent a lot of money on consultants who told them they needed to change their requirements.